andrew henderson menu

 Global Citizen

-Is tropical Costa Rica just what you’re looking for?
-Or are you generally looking for a second residence in Latin America with a thriving real estate market?
-Broaden your horizons and save yourself time and legwork talk to the experts at Nomad Capitalist today.
+There are many benefits to being a resident of Costa Rica but, the main question facing you is whether Costa Rica is just what you’re looking for?
+Or are you looking in general for a second residence in Latin America with a thriving real estate market?

 Costa Rica Overview

-Costa Rica is a tropical paradise with so much to explore, from the surf of its beaches to the turf of its forests.
+Costa Rica is a tropical paradise with so much to do, see and explore, from the surf of its beaches to the turf of its forests.

-To maintain your residency, you must spend at least one day a year in Costa Rica and retain your investment.
+Chief among Costa Rica’s residency attraction, is the fact the country doesn’t have much in the way of physical presence requirements.
+Once obtained, you’ll need to maintain your residency by spending at least one day a year in Costa Rica and retaining your investment.
 To qualify for permanent residency after five years, you only need to visit Costa Rica once a year every four years.

 Inversionista Residency Status

-This temporary resident is not authorized to work in Costa Rica.
-After maintaining residency as an inversionista for three years, as a legal resident, you can apply for permanent residence without restrictions in the country.
+Temporary residents are not authorised to work in Costa Rica.
+After maintaining residency as an ‘inversionista’ (a legal resident) for three years, you can apply for permanent residence without restriction in the country.

 This permanent residency requires at least one renewed identification card after two years.
 Permanent residents must also regularly renew their residence.